-Sort Ord er Mode of Outrea ch Target of Outrea ch Summary of response/attendance Summary of comments receiv Summary of comme nts not accepted and reasons URL (If applicabl e) 3 Public Meeting Non- targeted/broad community Public meeting on April 10, 2023.
-Information presented to citizens.
-Number in attendance: nine citizens Summary of comments is located in attachments N/A 4 Newspaper Ad Non- targeted/broad community March 23, 2023 - publication of proposed funding and recommendations appeared in Chattanooga Times Free Press for thirty (30) day comment period and provided information on location of the public meeting.
-Amendment published March 24, 2023, extending the comment period by one day (April 23, 2023).
-No comments received N/A 5 Public Meeting Non- targeted/broad community City Council Meeting on May 9, 2023, to pass Resolution.
-No comments were received N/A 6 Internet Outreach Non-English Speaking - Specify other language: Spanish Non- targeted/broad community Local online news outlets advertised the Mayorÿ¿ÿ¢ÿ¿ÿ¿ÿÿÿÿÿÃ; A¿S press release on January 31, 2023.
-No comments were received N/A
+Sort Orde r Mode of Outrea Target of Outrea Summary of response/attendance Summary of comments received Summary of comme nts not accepted and reasons URL (If applicable) 3 Newspaper Ad Non- targeted/broad community March 27, 2024 - publication of proposed funding and recommendations appeared in Chattanooga Times Free Press for thirty (30) day comment period and provided information on location of the public meeting.
+No comments received N/A 4 Public Meeting Non- targeted/broad community City Council Meeting on April 30, 2024, to pass Resolution.
+No comments were received N/A 5 Internet Outreach Non-English Speaking - Specify other language: Spanish Non- targeted/broad community Local online news outlets advertised the Mayor's press release on January 31, 2023.
+No comments were received N/A 6 Fliers Non- targeted/broad community Fliers were posted throughout City Hall None N/A

-Sort Ord er Mode of Outrea ch Target of Outrea ch Summary of response/attendance Summary of comments received Summary of comme nts not accepted and reasons URL (If applicabl e) 7 Fliers Non- targeted/broad community Fliers were posted throughout City Hall None N/A 9 Copy of Action Plan Posted Non- targeted/broad community A copy of the Draft Action Plan was available on the Cityÿ¿ÿÿ¿ÿ¿ÿ¿ÿ¿ÿ¿às website.
+Sort Orde r Mode of Outrea ch Target of Outrea ch Summary of response/attendance Summary of comments received Summary of comme nts not accepted and reasons URL (If applicable) 7 Copy of Action Plan Posted Non- targeted/broad community A copy of the Draft Action Plan was available on the City's website.
 None N/A